rozum-robotics/pulse-api/README.md

 **WARNING!** The following example is sample code.
 Before running, you must replace reference motion targets in the sample with the ones applicable to your specific case.
-Before launching this example make sure that manipulator would not cause any damage to your facilities.
+Before launching this example, make sure that manipulator would not cause any damage to your facilities.

 ```python